gottacatchenall/ms_sampling_effort/manuscript.md

 misidentification of species, although this could be a relevant consideration in some cases.

-How can this effect how we design samples of interactions [@Jordano2016SamNet]?
+What then does the elucidate about how to design samples of interactions [@Jordano2016SamNet]?
 The primary takeaway is that when planning the sampling effort across sites, it is necessary to take both the species richness of the metaweb into account.
 Further simulating the process of observation can be a powerful tool for planing study design which takes relative abundance into account, and provide a null baseline for detection of interaction strength.
 A model similar to that here can and should be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.

 What does the future hold for this research?
 A better understanding of how false-negatives impact our analyses and prediction of ecological networks is a